Statistics: 10.2 miles, ascent 916′, descent 1073′.

 Just down the road from the tea

-All day we had noticed a whistle that we had not been able to identify until we noticed the plumes of steam in the valley below us as we neared Winchcombe.
+Throughout the day we often noticed an unidentifiable whistle in the distance – unidentifiable until we noticed the plumes of steam in the valley below us as we neared Winchcombe.
 It was the Gloucestershire Warwickshire Steam Train on one of its many daily runs.

 Upon seeing Winchcombe across the way on the nearby hillside, we knew our second day on the Cotswold Way was about finished.
 Medieval Winchcombe is a picturesque town with more of a blue-collar feel to it than our previous villages.
-Little shops line the streets and rows of restored almshouses are in sharp contrast with beautiful Sudley Castle just up the hill.
+Small shops line the streets and rows of restored almshouses are a sharp contrast to the beautiful Sudley Castle just up the hill.